 This is the function that will be invoked on the client and executed on the server.
-Client-server RPC handler functions are implemented in server/src/unifyfs_client_rpc.c, while server-server RPC handlers go in server/src/unifyfs_p2p_rpc.c or server/src/unifyfs_group_rpc.c.
+Client-server RPC handler functions are implemented in server/src/unifyfs_cmd_handler.c, while server-server RPC handlers go in server/src/unifyfs_service_manager.c.

 All the RPC handler functions follow the same protoype, which is passed a Mercury handle as the only argument.
 The handler function should use margo_get_input() to retrieve the input parameters struct provided by the client.
 After the RPC handler finishes its intended action, it replies using margo_respond(), which takes the handle and output parameters struct as arguments.
 Finally, the handler function should release the input struct using margo_free_input(), and the handle using margo_destroy().
 See the existing RPC handler functions for more info.